fmo00/fmo00/README.md

 ### Hi, (๑>◡<๑)

-I’m a fullstack web developer with emphasis in back-end development
+I’m a fullstack web developer
-- 🌱 I’m currently learning more about system design and software architecture
+- 🌱 I’m currently learning more about distributed system design and software architecture
 - 🛠️ I’m looking to collaborate on open source projects and API improvements
 - Communication in 🇧🇷🇬🇧🇮🇹🇩🇪